OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/content.md

 - Mapping of fields between meshes
 - Sampling and post-processing with functionObjects

-## Advanced (Part II)
+### Day 3
+We look at how to use Python with an external optimisation routine that we will write in Python.
+This will be in an industrial context.
+Topics include:

+- Parametric studies in OpenFOAM using Python
+- Optimise geometries with OpenFOAM and Python in an industrial context

-### Day 1 (advanced)
+### Day 4
 We look at efficient workflows in OpenFOAM and code customisation.
 Topics include:

 - Using Paraview efficiently
 - Introduction to C++ programming in OpenFOAM
 - Writing a new solver

-### Day 2 (advanced)
-We look at how to use Python with an external optimisation routine that we will write in Python.
-This will be in an industrial context.
-Topics include:

-- Parametric studies in OpenFOAM using Python
-- Optimise geometries with OpenFOAM and Python in an industrial context

-### Day 3 (advanced)
+### Day 5
 We take a deeper look at the OpenFOAM source code.
 Topics include:

 - The OpenFOAM code base and its documentation